 JOINING A SERVICE

 Choices at Home offer a range of services to assist you to remain living independently in your own home for longer.
-You can join our services in three easy steps.
+Follow these steps to register and access our services.

-There is no fee to join one of the Choices at Home services, however there is a cost for meals and materials used during activities.
+There are fees for service with Choices at Home.
 Orange City Council endeavours to keep all fees to a minimum.
 For those clients who are assessed as not having the capacity to pay, payment plans can be arranged.

 MEALS ON WHEELS